Perfect-Pool/onchain-madness/documentation/OnchainMadnessFactory.md

 - Arguments:
     - `year`: `uint256` - The year of the tournament
     - `_regionName`: `bytes32` - The name of the region
-- Returns: `OnchainMadness.Region` - The data of the region
+- Returns: `OnchainMadness.Region memory` - The data of the region as Region memory

 ### getMatch